Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Theory

-where $E_{k}^{x}$ is the kinetic energy depending solely on the atomic velocities, $E_{k}^{\lambda}(\lambda)= \frac{1}{2}\mathfrak{m}_{\lambda}\dot{\lambda}^{2}$ is the kinetic energy of the coordinate $\lambda$ and $V(\vct{q};\lambda)$ is the potential energy of the system.
-To sample the canonical ensemble at a given inverse temperature $\beta$, one can for example use Langevin dynamics on both the real and the alchemical parameters.
-This is the choice that was made for all the results that follow.
-Then, the dynamics of the extended system is given by:
+where $E_{k}^{x}$ is the kinetic energy depending solely on the atomic momenta, $E_{k}^{\lambda}(p_\lambda)= p_\lambda^2 / (2\, \mathfrak{m}_{\lambda})$ is the kinetic energy of $\lambda$ and $V(\vct{q};\lambda)$ is the extended potential energy.
+A convenient approach to sample the canonical ensemble at a given inverse temperature $\beta$ is to simulate Langevin dynamics for both the physical and the alchemical coordinates.
+This is the choice that we made for all the results that follow.
+The corresponding extended-system dynamics is given by: